 Current is going through the feedback resistor (thus its "on")to the virtual ground point?
 But how does it get switched off, when the OPAMP has an output?
 When the OP AMP gets an output, I can see that going down to the green LED, but how, in that state, does the red LED then get switched off?

 4.7 is not a fixed value it can be changed to other values also, the pin#3 preset ultimately adjusts and calibrates the threshold as per the selecte zener value.

-so the ref voltage is the zener is at pin 2 (top view opamp) correct?
+So the reference voltage is the zener is at pin 2 (top view opamp) correct?
 The 100K feedback resistor and pot are creating the hysteresis value (meaning, the difference between pin 2 and 3 to make the opamp swing high to its + rail voltage)?

 The op amp in this config is always trying to make pins 2 and 3 arrive at the same value via its feedback resistor, correct (zero, since the feedback divider is @ 0 and pin 3 is @ ground)?

-Ive seen this solar charger controller done without the feed back, just using several op amps with voltage ref pins and a pot on the other one
+I've seen this solar charger controller done without the feed back, just using several op amps with voltage reference pins and a pot on the other one.

 What is the feed back doing?
 I understand the opamp gain formula, in this case is it 100k/10k x voltage difference of POT voltage (preset)value and 4.7 zener?

-yeah I still dont get the feed back with the 100k/10k; most opamp comparators Ive seen just use the opamp in saturation, could you explain why the feedback and gain for this?
+I still don't get the feed back with the 100k/10k; most opamp comparators Ive seen just use the opamp in saturation, could you explain why the feedback and gain for this?

-Ok I goofed; the 10K preset is used to divide the voltage from the 12volt rail, correct?
-So, when its preset value according to the POT wiper is more? than the 4.7zener, we swing the opamp high? still dont get the 100k feedback and why its used in a comparator circuit
+Ok I am goofed; the 10K preset is used to divide the voltage from the 12volt rail, correct?
+So, when its preset value according to the POT wiper is more? than the 4.7V zener, we swing the opamp high? still dont get the 100k feedback and why its used in a comparator circuit

 Why Feedback Resistor is Used